-When Justin Verlander takes the mound at Comerica Park, he strives for victory.
-This season, his outings on the hill take on a new meaning.
-For each of his home starts, Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
+For each of his home starts, Tigers pitcher Justin Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
 These Veterans sustained injuries or illness in Iraq during Operation Iraqi Freedom or in Afghanistan during Operation Enduring Freedom.
 The Veterans along with their families cheer on the Tigers from the comfort of Verlander's personal luxury suite.
 After serving our country, the special day provides American veterans the opportunity to enjoy a Tigers game with their family.
 Veterans share 18 luxury suite tickets and parking passes in the Tigers Parking Garage.
 Food and beverage is provided for the guests courtesy of Verlander.
-Veterans receive a personalized welcome letter from Verlander while all guests receive a Verlander's Victory for Veterans t-shirt and are welcomed on the videoboard during the game.
+Veterans receive a personalized welcome letter from Verlander; all guests receive a Verlander's Victory for Veterans t-shirt and are welcomed on the videoboard during the game.

 When you see Verlander on the mound, he is not only playing for his team and Tigers fans around the world, he is also playing for America's heroes.

-Continuing his tradition of supporting the men and women of the United States Armed Forces, beginning in 2013, FOX Sports Detroit broadcaster Mario Impemba launched the MVP (Military Veterans Program)---a salute to those who served.
+Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2013 season, FOX Sports Detroit broadcaster Mario Impemba launched the MVP (Military Veterans Program)---a salute to those who served.
 Through the program, Mario hosts Veterans and Gold Star Pin families at Monday home games at Comerica Park.
-A group of 20 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a voucher for ballpark dinner (hot dog, chips and soda) and an autographed photo of Tigers broadcaster Mario Impemba.
+A group of 20 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a voucher for ballpark dinner (hot dog, chips and soda) and an autographed photo of Mario.
 In addition, the Veterans and guests arrive to the ballpark in style in the FOX Sports Detroit Fan Express.
 The Detroit Tigers have partnered with local Veterans groups including Disabled American Veterans and Vietnam Veterans of America to select Veterans to participate in the program.